NimitOz/project-demo/README.md

 # project-demo
-This is my first github repo
+This is my first github repo.
+Author - Nimit Oza